kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

 *For final cache content questions, do the timeline table method, visually updated each cache block with respect to a timeline.
 Then you can figure out quickly which block is the least recently used*.

+#### Virtual Memory
+Programs are written using the full address space 2^32, but physical memory capacity is often less than this (2GB for example).
+Virtual memory populates the rest, storing it on disk

 ### Lab4: ISR
 1. generate Random delay 5-25s in R6
 2. display on LED